Lexus LFR: Everything We Know About The Lexus LFA Successor

 Toyota GR GT3 concept - rear

 The whole reason this car exists is that Toyota needs a new GT3 race car.
 GT3 – pretty much the most popular ruleset for sports car racing around the world – requires its cars to be based on road-going machines.
-Toyota’s current entry, the Lexus RC-F GT3, is getting on a bit – it’s been racing since 2017 and is based on a road car that’s now 10 years old.
+Toyota’s current entry, the Lexus RC-F GT3, has been racing since 2017 and is based on a road car that’s now 10 years old.

 It appears, then, that Toyota has decided to follow the example set by the Maserati MC12 and second-generation Ford GT – producing a road car with the express purpose of having something to base the race car on.